Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 Reliability defines the user experience

-Users judge a system by stability, predictability and recovery speed, not by architecture diagrams.
+Users judge a system by stability, predictability, and recovery speed, not by architecture diagrams.

 SRE turns reliability into an engineering process

-Operational maturity accelerates delivery
+Operational maturity speeds up change delivery

-Observability is for decisions, not dashboards only
+Observability is for decisions, not just charts

-Reliability competence is mandatory in system design
+Reliability is mandatory in system design

 How to go through Reliability and SRE step by step